Interdimensionality: Definition

 \section{Definition}

-Interdimensionality, or, by another naming, dimensional shadowing~\cite{sv4}, is the (co)existence and (co)habitation of parts or fragments of an ``outer'' space of ``higher'' extrinsic Hausdorff dimension~\cite{falconer2} by some ``inner'' subspace entity that has a ``lower'' or equal intrinsic Hausdorff dimension.
+Interdimensionality, or, by another naming, dimensional shadowing~\cite{sv4}---the ``emulation'' of a lowerdimensional configuration space by a fractal subset of a higherdimensional manifold---is the (co)existence and (co)habitation of parts or fragments of an ``outer'' space of ``higher'' extrinsic Hausdorff dimension~\cite{falconer2} by some ``inner'' subspace entity that has a ``lower'' or equal intrinsic Hausdorff dimension.
 One may imagine such a situation as a fractal of Hausdorff dimension $d$ embedded in a continuum, such as the Hilbert space $\mathbb{R}^n$ or $\mathbb{C}^n$, with $d \le n$.
-So, pointedly speaking, we might exist on a sort of Cantor set or Menger sponge-like structure of (almost) integer Hausdorff dimension which is part of a high-dimensional super-verse.
+So, pointedly speaking, we might exist on a sort of Cantor set or Menger sponge-like structure---fractals obtained by self-similar elimination of proper parts---of (almost) integer Hausdorff dimension which is part of a high-dimensional super-verse.

-Formally the Hausdorff dimension $d$ of a set $A \in \mathbb{R}^n$, defined via the $d$-dimensional Hausdorff measure, is based on its ``umklapp'' property as follows.
+Formally the Hausdorff dimension $d$ of a set $A \in \mathbb{R}^n$, defined via the $d$-dimensional Hausdorff measure, is based on its ``umklapp'' property---the sudden change from measure value zero to infinity if the dimension parameter is taken higher or lower than a unique value---as follows.
 Suppose $\cup_i F_i$ covers $A$, and suppose further that there exists a limit in which all individual constituents $F_i$ of this covering become infinitesimal in diameter.
 Then the Hausdorff measure $\mu_d$, and a unique dimensional parameter $d$ called the Hausdorff dimension is

 where the infimum is over all countable $\epsilon$-covers $\{ F_i\}$ of $A$; with the dimension $d$ as an ``umklapp'' parameter of